lsst-tstn/tstn-017/index.rst

 During initial integration and tests we realized that the solution has some critical weaknesses that we need to address.
 This section describes some of the issues we found and proposes changes to the system to improve the user experience and system reliability.

-The following suggested implementation is still open for discussion and we encourage developers and users to comment and provide feedback before starting the process of implementation.
+The following suggested implementation is still open for discussion and we encourage developers and users to comment and provide feedback before starting the implementation process.
 The formal change will be submitted as an LCR to LSE-209.
 It should also be noted that these changes will require work from Telescope and Site and other sub-systems.
 For components written in Salobj it should be straightforward to implement these changes but those :ref:`handcrafted CSCs <section-handcrafted>` will need to be updated case by case.